Compute

 Reverse shells can be detected for protocols including TCP, UDP, and ICMP.

-You can configure the reverse shell detection rule and automatic blocking in the Malicious File Detection rule on the Policies page.
+You can configure the reverse shell detection rule in the Malicious File Detection rule on the Policies page.
 HSS will check for suspicious or remotely executed commands.

-You can also configure automatic blocking of reverse shells in the HIPS Detection rule on the Policies page.
+To enable automatic reverse shell blocking, enable Auto Blocking in the HIPS Detection policy on the Policies page.

 File privilege escalation